1. Examples of Fraud Cases | Background of the Allegation

 More than $4.8 million in total transactions occurred, and approximately $2.5 million remained unpaid due to business setbacks.

-Within examples of fraud cases, D.C. investigators examine whether repayments were made, whether the business actually functioned as described, and whether the accused attempted to conceal losses.
+Within examples of fraud cases, D.C.
+Investigators examine whether repayments were made, whether the business actually functioned as described, and whether the accused attempted to conceal losses.

 In this case, the pattern of regular repayments exceeding $6 million over time directly contradicted the notion of an early and intentional scheme to defraud.